ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Environment (label 1):

 : Identifies the Target Environment.
 Environments are identified using instance, class, or group identifiers.
-Typically, composite Attester's are composed of components, each having an environment identifier.
+Environments may be composed of elements, each having an element identifier.

 Properties (label 2):